Music of Nagaland

-Nagaland is inhabited by 16 major tribes along with other sub-tribes.
+Nagaland is inhabited by 15 major tribes along with other sub-tribes.
 Each tribe is distinct in character in terms of customs, language and dress.
 It is a land of folklore passed down the generations through word of mouth.
 Here, music is an integral part of life.

 Folk music

 The oral tradition is kept alive from the media of folk tales and songs.
 Naga folk songs are both romantic and historical, with songs narrating entire stories of famous ancestors and incidents.
 There are also seasonal songs which describe various activities done in a particular agricultural season.
 The themes of the folk music and songs are many; songs eulogizing ancestors, the brave deeds of warriors and traditional heroes; and poetic love songs immortalizing ancient tragic love stories.

+Li are folk songs of the Chakesang tribe of Nagaland, India.
+It often takes the place of conversation and is known to beautifully communicate feelings, ideas and engage people in a circle of warmth and friendship.

 Indigenous instruments

 There are several rhythmic instruments that aptly accompany the Nagaland music.
 The area's folk music is dominated by string instruments like the Tati (single string fiddle) and Theku among the Chakhesangs and Angami Nagas, Asem (drum with animal skin masked upon carved wood) and Jemji (Horn made using mithun horn).
 Indigenous musical instruments extensively used by the people are bamboo mouth organs, cup violins, bamboo flutes, trumpets, drums made of cattle skin, and log drums.
 Each tribe has unique traditional instruments influenced by their customs and materials available.